-We can’t believe it’s already time to ring in 2017!
-Seriously, where did 2016 go?
+We can’t believe it’s already time to ring in the new year!
+Seriously, where did the year go?
 We’re so excited for all the adventures that come with a fresh, new year and are firm believers in celebrating it right.
 Although spending the evening with kids might not mean a sparkly new dress or a fancy dinner out, we promise it can be just as fun!
 We’ve got some festive ideas for a New Year’s Eve party for kids—we promise this is one party the whole family will love!

 If you’re planning to host family and friends for a New Year’s Eve celebration, we suggest spreading the word with an online invitation.
 With all of December’s craziness, an online invite is the way to go.
 Plus, there are so many adorable, free options available!
 We loved this New Year’s Eve party invitation from Minted, which set the stage for our party’s gold, peach and pink color scheme.